kreuzhofer/iot_homesecurity/README.md

-# homeautomation
+# iot_homesecurity
-Open Source Home Automation Framework for Windows 10 and Windows 10 IoT Core
+Open source home automation and edge gateway framework for Windows 10 and Windows 10 IoT Core

 ## Introduction
 One of the main issues with home automation devices today is that they are mostly isolated solutions which are not interconnected and use incompatible proprietary protocols for communication.